jpthiele/dealii-Wiki/MacOSX.md

 # Installing the prepacked image file

 The easiest way to install dealII on Mac OS X is downloading the prepacked image fils from the download page.
-Simply download and install. deal.II is found in the subdirectory Library under the installation target
+Simply download and install. deal.II is found in the subdirectory Library under the installation target.

+## Detailed instructions:

+1. Install xcode from the app store.
+You might need to install the command line tools.
+Open a terminal and make sure "clang" does not report "command not found".
+You might need to run

+        xcode-select --install

+    to install the tools.
+2. Install cmake if you don't have it (check by typing "cmake" in terminal).
+To do so got to http://www.cmake.org/download/ and download the Mac OSX binary .dmg, then open the .dmg and drag cmake into "applications".
+3. Download the latest .dmg of deal.II from https://www.dealii.org/download.html and drag it into "applications".
+4. You should now have cmake and deal.II in your "applications" in finder.
+Opening the deal.II app will give you a terminal you can use to compile deal.II applications.
+The library is installed under ```/Applications/deal.II.app/Contents/Resources```
+5. Set up your bash profile.
+Open a terminal and type "touch .profile;open .profile".
+In the editor add the following line to the file: export PATH=/Applications/CMake.app/Contents/bin:$PATH
+6. done.

 # Instructions for Mac 10.9 Users, Deal.II ver.
 8.0 or later (current trunk)